CS-6476-project/segmentation/docs/index.md

 ## Experiments and Results

-**TODO** @Anand _Split the following appropriately between the Mean Shift and K-Means sub-sections.
-Also complete the two sub-sections by adding any missing content._
+The chosen segmentation methods all have unique properties, and thus required different experimental setups.
+We have categorized our experiment by the algorithms below.

-First, we focused on running the Mean Shift algorithm since the results would be used to determine 'k' values for K-Means.
+### Mean Shift

-We followed the following experimental set-up:
+We ran the Mean Shift algorithm first since the results would be used to determine 'k' values for K-Means.
+We followed the following experimental set-up to perform Mean Shift:

 1. For each test image, compute a representation in all of the four feature spaces.
 Obtain an array of data for each one of those feature spaces.
 2. Normalize the arrays - each feature vector has a mean of 0 and a standard deviation of 1 after the normalization.
 Clustering-based approaches generally benefit from data normalization.